jimhester/blog/posts/2018-03-30-debugging-journey.Rmd

 `copyfile()` or `syslog()` implementations, and may possibly be fixed in newer versions of macOS than I am using (10.12.6 Sierra).
-This was truly one of the weirder bugs I have encountered, which is why I took the time to document it and I am still not entirely sure the exact cause, but we have enough evidence to show the likely culprit is the system logging.
+This was truly one of the weirder bugs I have encountered, which is why I took the time to document it.
+I am still not entirely sure the exact cause, but we have enough evidence to show the likely culprit is the system logging.

 [fs]: https://fs.r-lib.org/